When is the next green and amber list update announcement?

 Which countries are on the green list now?

-There are now 29 territories on the green list, many of which do not currently let in British travellers or are impossible to reach directly, thereby necessitating travel through an amber country.
+There are now 36 countries and territories on the green list, a number of which do not currently let in British travellers or are impossible to reach directly, thereby necessitating travel through an amber country.

-On 14 July, four destinations were added: Bulgaria, Croatia, Hong Kong and Taiwan.
-Meanwhile, two destinations were pushed down to amber.
-These changes came into effect from 4am on 19 July.
+On 4 August, seven destinations were added: Austria, Germany, Slovenia, Slovakia, Latvia, Romania and Norway.
+None of the existing green list members were pushed down to amber in the latest update.
+These changes come into effect on Sunday 8 August.

 Green list in full